 - Buffalo Chicken Casserole (Whole30, Keto, Paleo)

-- Add a rack to a baking sheet and place all of the wings on top of the rack.
+- Preheat oven to 425F.
+Add a rack to a baking sheet and place all of the wings on top of the rack.
 (The wire rack allows the wings to get crispy all the way around).
 If you don’t have a wire rack, just line a baking sheet with parchment paper and place wings on top.

-- Prepare the wings by placing them on a paper towel and pat dry.
-Place the wings in a bowl and drizzle with 2 tbsp of olive oil.
+- Prepare the wings by placing them in a bowl and drizzle with 2 tbsp of olive oil.

 - Place each wing in the almond flour mixture and coat evenly.
 Just give each wing a good dusting and don’t over do it.